Insights & Resources

 Your general liability policy does not cover data breaches, ransomware, or business interruption from a cyber attack.
 Here is what cyber liability insurance actually covers, what it costs for a small business in Canada, and the federal reporting obligations that make it non-negotiable.

-Rideshare Insurance in Ontario: What Uber and Lyft Drivers Actually Need
+Rideshare Insurance in Ontario: What Uber and Lyft Drivers Need

 If you drive for Uber or Lyft in Ontario without telling your insurer, your entire auto policy is at risk.
 Here's exactly how rideshare coverage works, where the gaps are, and what endorsement you need on your personal policy.